-A: The standards for self optimizing networks (SON) are evolving and there is very little guidance available today on actual implementation.
+A: The standards for self-optimizing networks (SON) are evolving and there is very little guidance available today on the actual implementation.
 There is significant room for differentiation between vendors especially in case of small cell solutions such as femtocells.

 Femto Forum is actively working on recommending the SON requirement for Femtocell.
 The 3GPP TR 36.921 and 3GPP TR 36.922 specifies standards for Self configuration of LTE Femtocell.

 Q: X2 interface needs to be carried over an IPSec tunnel.
-In a mesh environment this would imply that femtocells would need to support as many IPSec tunnels as the neighboring eNodeB.
-Can the number of IPSec supported thus become a limiting factor for a femtocell in metro cell environment?
+In a mesh environment, this would imply that femtocells would need to support as many IPSec tunnels as the neighboring eNodeB.
+Can the number of IPSec support thus become a limiting factor for a femtocell in the metro cell environment?